arebee/MarkDownTest/samples/2_Interception with Unity.markdown

 Unity interception enables you to effectively capture calls to objects and add additional functionality to the target object.
 Interception is useful when you want to modify the behavior for individual objects but not the entire class, very much as you would do when using the [Decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).
 It provides a flexible approach for adding new behaviors to an object at run time.
 This section contains the following topics that will help you to understand interception:
-+ About Unity Interception.
++ <a href="#interception_about_unity" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">About Unity Interception</a>.
 This section of this topic describes the basic principles of interception in Unity.
 + [Scenarios for Interception](test-markdown_ed7289ac-2407-409a-8a4d-04bc2a0c763a.html).
 This topic describes common scenarios addressed by Unity interception.
 + [Behaviors for Interception](test-markdown_73690eea-cce2-48aa-a143-d6fcd80e1654.html).
 This topic describes behaviors you might implement with the **IInterceptionBehavior** interface to configure a container through the **RegisterType** method.
 + [Configuring a Container for Interception](test-markdown_6a974ef0-4f5e-407f-b196-b126a08f9205.html).
 This topic describes how to configure the Unity container for interception.